 1. Greeting cards

 One of my favourite parts of being a teacher was receiving hand-drawn artwork and homemade cards from my students.
 Nevermind that they drew my head too big or my arms too long, it’s super sweet to see the effort students put into handwritten cards.
-If your child doesn’t have time to whip up a masterpiece, you can shop from these amazing card stores that don’t disappoint.
+If your child doesn’t have time to whip up a masterpiece, you can simply shop for a cute card.
 Taking the time to write a short note to say thank you will mean a lot!

 2. Baked goodies